cloudflare/chanfana/docs/pages/migrating-from-itty-router.md

 // ...
 ```

 Now, when running the application, go to `/docs`.
-You will see your endpoints listed with the query parameters parsed
+You will see your endpoints listed with the Path parameters
-and ready to be invoked.
+automatically parsed and ready to be invoked.